 - Unlawfully racing on public highways

-In addition to mandatory court appearances, you may also end up appearing in court for traffic tickets if:
+In addition to mandatory traffic court appearances, you may also end up appearing in court for a traffic violation if:

 - You want to contest the ticket or charges against you.